wrightben/math/Statistics - General/monty-hall.md

 - Picked door 1, it doesn't have a prize.
 Either door 2 or door 3 was closed, whichever didn't have the prize.
 - Picked door 1, it doesn't have a prize.
 Either door 2 or door 3 was closed, whichever didn't have the prize.

 The symbolic math explaining this is so absurd I literally ruined my career over it.
-I think a teenager could understand this.
+I hope this helps someone.